 The Vision Statement of the CBIC is “To promote sustainable, quality programs for all Chester Bowl Park users in a healthy and safe environment.”
 While Chester Bowl is a City of Duluth park, all of the programs at the park are operated by the CBIC.
 The CBIC has a number of goals and objectives.
 It seeks to promote healthy living through a wide variety of outdoor recreational activities.
 It aims to serve individuals and families from all socio-economic backgrounds.
 It strives to offer a friendly and safe environment to learn skiing and snowboarding.
 It works to help teenagers gain confidence and leadership skills while furnishing a positive space in which to hang out.
 And it endeavors to provide year-round programming and events for people of all ages.
 In the process of providing this programming, we create a true community of Park Users recreating together in a peaceful, respectful environment.

-During the summer months the CBIC operates a day camp, the Summer Adventure Program.
+During the summer months the CBIC operates a day camp, the Chester Bowl Day Camp.
 Our unofficial motto is that “we promise to return your child tired, happy, and dirty.”
-With a daily capacity of 65 campers, nearly 140 children ages 6-15 are attending at least one of our programming days this year.
+With a daily capacity of 65 campers, nearly 183 children ages 6-12 are attending at least one of our programming days this year.
 Camp runs Mondays through Thursdays for 11 weeks of summer, and families can sign up for whatever number of days works for them, choosing from any of the available days.
 The day camp takes advantage of Chester Bowl’s natural environment while also sponsoring field trips to locations such as City and State Parks and the Duluth Public Library.
 Honoring our commitment to have anyone participate in our programs regardless of ability to pay, we awarded over $8000 in summer scholarships this past year.
-Also during the summer, the CBIC hosts the Chester Creek Concerts Series at Chester Bowl; approximately 5,820 people attended the outdoor concerts in 2018.
+Also during the summer, the CBIC hosts the Chester Creek Concerts Series at Chester Bowl; nearly 500 people attended the outdoor concerts each week in 2019.
 And approximately 10,000 people take advantage of Chester Bowl every year to play softball and soccer, to hike or ski its cross-country trails, to walk their dogs, to enjoy a picnic by its creek, to use its playground equipment, or to dryland train (for skiing, but without snow).

 The Fall Festival sponsored by the CBIC is tremendously popular, with its booths featuring the work of local artists and the produce of local farmers, and the Chester Bowl stage featuring a number of musical acts.
 In 2018, more than 8,000 people attended the festival.
 The CBIC also rents out the Thom Storm Chalet to local organizations and families for their events.